Bachelor of Arts in Counselling 2018, Professional Diploma in Counselling 2009

 Issues worked with

-Attachment issues, Bereavement, Childhood abuse, Drugs, Gambling, Personal growth/wellbeing, Physical abuse, Sexual abuse, Social anxiety, Insomnia, Loneliness, Physical health, Stress, Suicidal thoughts, Alcohol, Cancer, Domestic abuse, Emotional abuse, Family issues, Addiction, Anxiety, Bullying, Depression, Chronic or acute health conditions, Anger, Grief, Parenting, Rape/sexual assault, Sexual identity, Sexual matters, Loss, PTSD, Phobias, Relationships, Self-esteem, Self-harm, OCD, Trauma.
+Attachment issues, Bereavement, Childhood abuse, Drugs, Gambling, Personal growth/wellbeing, Physical abuse, Sexual abuse, Social anxiety, Insomnia, Loneliness, Physical health, Stress, Suicidal thoughts, Alcohol, Cancer, Domestic abuse, Emotional abuse, Addiction, Bullying, Depression, Chronic or acute health conditions, Anger, Parenting, Rape/sexual assault, Sexual identity, Sexual matters, PTSD, Phobias, Self-harm, OCD, Trauma, Anxiety (Worries, Fears, Panic), Grief/Loss, Romantic Relationships, Confidence/Self-esteem, Family issues/relationships.

 Special interest areas